 OVERALL THOUGHTS

-This is an expensive hiking pant but Fjällräven has an incredible program where they offer repair for the lifetime of each Fjällräven product.
+These are expensive hiking pants, but Fjällräven has an incredible program where they offer repair for the lifetime of each Fjällräven product.
 They want you to have and wear one pair of pants for your entire life—so we all consume less—which is pretty awesome.
 Check out how it works here.

 I bought size 34 with the short inseam.